jayzheng98/jayzheng98.github.io/_notes/PHP.md

 test(10,20,d:30,c:40);
 ```
-**New feature 3**: You can define and initialize attributes in the constructor at the same time
+**New feature 3: You can define and initialize attributes in the constructor at the same time**

 ```php
 public function __construct(public $name, public $school, public $id_num){}